Hurricane lashes Mexico's Baja, new storms form in Atlantic

-CABO SAN LUCAS, Mexico (AP) — Hurricane Genevieve lost some of its punch Thursday even as it lashed Mexico's Los Cabos tourist resorts with hurricane-force gusts and heavy rains.
+CABO SAN LUCAS, Mexico (AP) — Hurricane Genevieve weakened to a tropical storm on Thursday after lashing Mexico's Los Cabos tourist resorts with hurricane-force gusts and heavy rains.
 And two new tropical depressions formed in the Atlantic Basin — both on potential tracks toward the United States.

-Genevieve had a been a powerful Category 4 hurricane with winds of 130 mph (215 kph) on Tuesday, but weakened to Category 1 strength as it pushed past the Los Cabos region, the U.S. National Hurricane Center said.
+Genevieve had a been a powerful Category 4 hurricane with winds of 130 mph (215 kph) on Tuesday, but weakened as it pushed past the Los Cabos region, the U.S. National Hurricane Center said.

 The center said the hurricane was expected to stay out in the Pacific while moving northwestward along the Baja coast and weakening Thursday and Friday.
 But it was raking the shore with powerful winds and up to 4 to 8 inches (10 to 20 centimeters) of rain, creating the potential for dangerous flooding.